 Managed Fund Pitfalls

-Managed funds are also known as pooled investments, managed investments, managed products, equity trusts, mutual funds.
-They are sold by bank wealth managers, financial planners and stockbrokers.
+Managed funds are also known as managed investments, managed products, in-house funds, pooled investments, equity trusts, mutual funds.
+They are sold by bank wealth advisors, financial planners and stockbrokers.

 There are numerous fees, many opaque, which can include entry-exit fees, management fees, performance fees, buy-sell spreads, transaction costs, administration fees, trustee fees, custodian fees, platform fees, and fund-of-fund fees.

-Investors need to be aware that they are paying these underlying managed product fees and costs, in addition to wealth manager’s or financial planner’s fees.
+Investors need to be aware that they are paying these underlying managed product fees, in addition to wealth advisor and financial planner fees.

-You can easily be paying upwards of 3% or more per annual in total fees, and not know it!
+You can easily be paying upwards of 3% or more per annum in total fees, and not know it!

-There are serious tax issues.
+There are major tax disadvantages.
 New investors inherit the fund’s unrealised capital gains on the stocks it owns, and will be required to pay tax on these gains when the stocks are sold!
 New investors dilute unrealised capital losses, which disadvantages existing unit holders.
-Capital losses cannot be distributed to unit holders to offset against capital gains outside the fund.
+Capital losses cannot be distributed to unit holders to offset against personal capital gains outside the fund.

 The best absolute and ultimate security is always to have the title of the stock, or property, registered directly in your own name.